 Can you show me the way Rachel?
 Well I thought you’d never ask!

 1. First stretch your lower back muscles and compress your abdominal muscles with the following exercise.

 When certain muscles become weak and overstretched (abdominals), other muscles (your back muscles) may become overactive and tight to maintain stability.

 Single Knee to chest (lower back stretch)

-- Begin by lying down flat on your back, toes pointing towards the ceiling
+Begin by lying down flat on your back, toes pointed towards the ceiling.

 - Pull one of your knees in as close to your chest as possible to feel a stretch in your lower back and/or glutes